scrabbletank/farhome-rules/rulesdoc.md

 #### Action Points
 You gain an Action Point at levels 10 and 20.

+#### Max Wounds Increase
+You gain 1 max wound at levels 7, 14, 21, and 28.

 ### Earning Experience
 Players earn experience after every encounter based on the difficulty of the encounter.
 Ideally characters should be leveling up once every 4-8 encounters.
 Experience is earned based on how difficult it is for the players to overcome the encounter, not by how much experience an individual monster gives.